 For the last few years, I’ve had an idea for a satirical self-help article called, “The Productivity Secrets of Adolf Hitler.”
 The article would feature all the popular self-help tropes—goals, visualizations, morning routines—except expressed through the exploits of Hitler.

-“Hitler starts his day at 5 AM each morning with a quick round of yoga and five minutes of journaling, he’s able to focus his mind on his highly ambitious goals.”
+“Hitler starts his day at 5 AM each morning with a quick round of yoga and five minutes of journaling.
+With these strategies, he’s able to focus his mind on his highly ambitious goals.”

 “Adolf is a strict vegetarian, and makes sure to find time in his busy schedule of genocide and world domination to explore his creative side: he sets aside a few hours each week to listen to opera and paint his favorite landscapes.”

 So, I’ve never written the article.
 Call me a coward.
-But it is what it is.
+But it remains unwritten.

 If you remove the moral horrors from Hitler, on paper, he’s one of the most successful self-made people in world history.
 He went from being a broke, failed artist, to commandeering an entire country and the most powerful military in the world in a matter of two decades.
 He mobilized and inspired millions.
 He was tireless and shrewd and intensely focused on his goals.
 He arguably influenced world history as much as anyone who has ever lived.

 But all of that work went toward demented, destructive aims.
-And tens of millions of people died due to his misguided values.
+And tens of millions of people died horrifically due to his twisted, misguided values.

 Therefore, you cannot talk about self-improvement without also talking about values.
 It’s not enough to simply “grow” and become a “better person.”
 You must define what a better person is.
 You must decide in which direction you wish to grow.
 Because if you don’t, well, we might all be screwed.